mfluet/Covid19-Adequately-Handled/README.md

 # Did Seton Hill University Adequately handle Covid-19
 For this project I built and Analyzed survey data.
-To determine if Seton Hill University Adequately handled Covid-19 by adding the proper rules and regulations to ensure the saftey of it's students.
+In order to determine if Seton Hill University Adequately handled Covid-19 by adding the proper rules and regulations to ensure the saftey of it's students.

 In this repository I have added a couple steps that were taken to ensure the analysis was pure.